About Redwood County

 Arrest Records

-Arrest records in Redwood County are maintained by the Redwood County Sheriff's Office.
+Arrest records in Redwood County are maintained by Redwood County Sheriff's Office.
 These records include details of the arrest, charges filed, and personal information of the arrestee.
 Residents and attorneys can request arrest records by submitting a formal request to the Sheriff's Office, in compliance with the Minnesota Government Data Practices Act.
-Arrest records provide comprehensive information, including the date of arrest, charges, and any court proceedings that follow.
+Arrest records provide full information, including the date of arrest, charges, and any court proceedings that follow.

 Jail & Inmate Records